Foursome (2016 TV series): Development

 In October 2015, YouTube announced YouTube Red, its paid subscription ad service that would offer subscribers an ad-free experience, which would also allow users to download videos for offline viewing.
 In addition, the service would be launching original content exclusive to YouTube Red subscribers in 2016.

 On June 23, 2016, YouTube announced that "Foursome" was renewed for a second season.
 The first two episodes of the second season aired on December 6, 2016.

 On May 1, 2017, AwesomenessTV announced that "Foursome" was renewed for a third season.
 The entire season was released on November 1, 2017.
-Logan Paul was removed from the upcoming fourth season on January 10, 2018 in the wake of a video Paul uploaded that attracted widespread criticism.
+Logan Paul was removed from the upcoming fourth season on January 10, 2018, in the wake of a video Paul uploaded that attracted widespread criticism.
 The Alec Fixler role was completely written out without a replacement actor.

-Due to the extreme backlash Logan Paul's controversial Youtube video, viewership for the took a deep dive, resulting in low ratings which eventually resulted in the show getting axed on May 27th,2019.

 Episodes

 Season 1 (2016)

-With their father being gone,Andie has a tough time adjusting to her Sophomore year of high school when her popular but extremely overprotective brother watches her every move.
+With their father being gone, Andie has a tough time adjusting to her sophomore year of high school when her popular but extremely overprotective and overbearing older brother watches her every move.

 Season 2 (2016–17)

-Three weeks have passed since the college party, and it's new semester which means New Andie who tries to find her way through the difficult world of high school as a single women.
+Weeks have passed since the college party, Andie tries adopt a new image as she navigates being single for the rest of the semester, however, curveballs are thrown in her direction that could ruin her new image.